Open Public Meetings

 Board of Commissioner meetings are regularly scheduled events that take place at 3:30 PM on the 1st and 3rd Tuesday of each month.
 You are welcome and encouraged to attend.

-Cedar River’s Board of Commissioners next meeting will be Tuesday, March 16, 2021.
+Cedar River’s Board of Commissioners next meeting will be Tuesday, May 5, 2026.

 Cedar River Water & Sewer District